michalwdowik/michalwdowik/README.md

 <h3 align="center">Hobbies:</h3>
 <p align="center">
 After hours I love to develop my beat-making skills.
 I have been producing music since 2013.
-Generally, music is my passion, when I travel I always want to copy some vinyl that reminds me of the vibe of the region/city.
+Generally, music is my passion.
+When I travel I always want to acquire vinyl records that capture the essence and vibe of the region or city.
 </p>

 <h3 align="center">Connect with me:</h3>